 The Gal Gréine or Sunburst flag is one of the few symbols of modern Ireland and Irishness that can claim to have deep roots in native Irish and Gaelic tradition.
-Also known as the Irish or Fenian Sunburst stories and images of the banner have circulated amongst Irish communities at home and abroad since the late Medieval period, gaining popularity in the late 19th and early 20th centuries with its adoption by various nationalist and republican movements, both cultural and political, in Ireland and the United States.
+Also known as the Irish or Fenian Sunburst, stories and images of the banner have circulated among Gaelic communities at home and abroad since the late Medieval period, gaining popularity in the late 19th and early 20th centuries with its adoption by various nationalist and revolutionary movements.

 The Heroic Fenians

 The earliest descriptions of the Gal Gréine standard are to be found in the Fiannaíocht or Fenian Cycle, a body of literary and folkloric tales within the Seanchas or indigenous mythology of Ireland, Scotland and the Isle of Man.
-The Fenian genre recounted the adventures of various fianna or “hunter-warrior bands” in the Gaelic nations, companies of youths (usually, though not exclusively, of aristocratic male birth) residing outside the normal bounds of settled society until they came into adulthood through the inheritance of property.
+The Fenian genre recounted the adventures of various fianna or “hunter-warrior bands” in the Gaelic nations; companies of youths – usually, though not exclusively, of aristocratic male birth – residing outside the normal bounds of settled society until they came into adulthood through the inheritance of property.
 During this transitional period they survived by hunting and foraging in the wilderness as well as providing quasi-military services in return for food and lodging.
-Of these transitory groupings the one that came to the pan-Celtic prominence, and which became the Fiann of Irish and Scottish legend, was that of Fionn mac Cumhaill, a mythical féinní “hunter-warrior” associated with the historical royal dynasties of the Connachta in the early centuries AD.
+Of these transitory groupings the one that reached pan-Celtic prominence was the troop of Fionn mac Cumhaill, a mythical féinní or “hunter-warrior” associated with the historical royal dynasties of the Connachta in the early centuries AD.

 The oldest image that we have of this imagined battle-standard dates to the 18th century and a 1731 manuscript written just before his death by the Fermanagh-born Protestant writer Cathal Ó Luinín who lectured at Trinity College Dublin (he was part of the Seán Ó Neachtain circle of Gaelic scholars in the capital and is better known as one of the publishers in 1712 of an Irish language translation of the “Book of Common Prayer“; for this his name was anglicised as Charles Lynegar).
 There the Gal Gréine is described in some detail with an illustration by an unknown artist depicting a stylised golden semicircle emitting thirteen rays placed in the lower middle-half of a blue field, the edge of the flag representing the edge of the horizon.